wenqianchua/MDEF/docs/term02/00-designstudio.md

 ### Next Steps

-As a team, we would be preparing for another intervention shortly for two other classes on the same day.
+We would be preparing for another intervention shortly for two other classes on the same day.
 To be well equipped for the next intervention, we will be refining our project by preparing more materials (pictures and worksheet), find a way to forecast the children’s collage and so that everybody can see it during the sharing session, and also keep our presentation time short and quick.
 We did well in time keeping so we would try to keep that up.
 We will see what happens during our next intervention and decide how to move forward from that.

+### Presentation

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQiCsmH_SjnIBAuwOatagBR0MqHWonFWqyWF6EM-KWvRnaQn73rRRN2PPkVqKCn-PLY6PoCH4_r-PCO/embed?start=true&loop=true&delayms=5000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>